EvanHuang7/ai-tools/README.md

 - Allow us to run containers in differeent hosts/nodes/VMs for better scalabity
 - Providee a way to handle sensative credentials or secrets

-Follow these steps to deploy app using Docker-compose file in GCE:
+Follow these steps to deploy app using docker-compose file in GCE:

 1. Go to GCP Compute Engine page
 2. Create a free `e2-micro` VM in GCE